mouseduc12/IndecisionApp/README.md

 # IndecisionApp
 This app is belonging to Andrew Mead.
-I'm thankful to complete this project through Andrew Mead's course.
+I'm thankful to completing this project through Andrew Mead's course.
 It helped me understand React-router, state and props, etc...